gbibeaul/blog-perso/content/supabase-react-part-1.md

 ### Wrapping up!

-This post is meant to be a first exploration into the world of Supabase!
+This post is meant to be the first exploration into the world of Supabase!
 This blog is all about simplifying operations.
-On this topic I think it's fair to say that Supabase passes this test with flying colors!
+On this topic, I think it's fair to say that Supabase passes this test with flying colours!
 I will gradually expand on this topic in a series of posts where we will talk about operations on Supabase!

 [@BibeauGuillaume](https://twitter.com/BibeauGuillaume) on Twitter for any questions!